List of Neighbours characters introduced in 2021: Wendy Rodwell

 Wendy Rodwell, played by Candice Leask, made her first appearance on 2 December 2021.
 Wendy is introduced as the wife of Andrew Rodwell (Lloyd Will) at the Erinsborough Police Ball.
 Leask continued to make scattered appearances over the next few months and the show's executive producer Jason Herbison later teased, "We also have a new family moving into the street."
 On screen, Wendy and Andrew buy 26 Ramsay Street and are later added to the opening titles alongside their daughter, Sadie Rodwell (Emerald Chan).
 Script producer Shane Isheev later revealed that the Rodwells were planned to be the show's "big new family" and the introduction of more Rodwell children would have happened if it were not for the serial's cancellation.
 Producers introduced Wendy as the new town gossip, with Isheev explaining, "She always puts her foot in her mouth and that came from watching the actress in the police ball – we took what Candice gave us and ran with it."
-Wendy's final appearance aired on 28 July 2022, as she appeared in the serial's final episode.
+Wendy appeared until the intended 2022 finale, and reprised her regular role in the Neighbours reboot.